About the Test

 How much does the test cost?

-For patients who do not have health insurance or whose insurance does not cover the test, it may be helpful to discuss the cost of urinalysis testing with a doctor or hospital administrator.
+If you do not have health insurance or your insurance does not cover the test, it may be helpful to discuss the cost of urinalysis testing with a doctor or hospital administrator.

 Taking a Urinalysis Test